What are the new changes in the sherry DO wine regulations?

 We know that Sherry wine is a Spanish traditional fortified wine aged in a solera system.
 Spanish sherry is one of the most versatile wines in the worlds.
 These wines range from extremely dry (the majority of the Sherry) to one of the sweetest wines in the world.
 Sherry, Vino de Jerez in Spanish, is produced only in Cadiz province, Spain.
 In 2022 the sherry DO has decided to make new changes to the sherry DO wine regulations to adapt to the demand and to the changes that have happened in the area from the beginning of the 21st century.

 In the previous DO regulations, the wines that will be aged to become sherry can be produced in the “Marco de Jerez” area.
 This area includes Rota, Chipiona, Trebujena, Lebrija and Chiclana de la Frontera (as well as the sherry triangle of course).
 The DO allows unfortified wine from Montilla Moriles made with Pedro Ximenez to produce Sherry.
-However, these wines can only age within the Sherry Triangle to be considered Sherry wine and have the D.O.
+However, these wines could only age within the Sherry Triangle to be considered Sherry wine and have the D.O.
 Jerez-Sherry-Xeres.

 If you want to read more about the production of sherry and understand sherry first, please click here.
 Please click the following link to read about the different types of sherry wine.